moonbuggy/docker-base-images/s6/README.md

 Valid s6 arches: `aarch64`, `amd64`, `arm`, `armhf`, `arm64`, `ppc64le`, `riscv64`, `s390x`, `x86`

 **Note:** Because there are no binaries for it in the current releases, the `latest-ppc64le` build contains an old s6 version, v2.
 All other `latest-*` builds contain a more recent v3 version.
-This may cause problems in downstram multi-arch builds, so `ppc64le` may need to be dropped from such builds.
-(Unless relevant binaries become available).
+This may cause problems in downstram multi-arch builds, so `ppc64le` may need to be dropped from such builds (unless relevant binaries become available).

 ## Usage
 ```